myatktun/myatktun.github.io/_sources/C++.rst

 -----------
     * specifying more than one definition for function name or operator in the same scope
     * both declarations have different arguments and definition
-    * overload resolution
-        - compiler determines the most appropriate definition to use by comparing argument types used to call the function with parameter types specified in the definitions
+    * overload resolution: compiler determines the most appropriate definition to use by comparing argument types used to call the function with parameter types specified in the definitions
-    * **operator overloading**
+    * **Operator Overloading**
         - functions starting with ``operator``
         - can define as ordinary non-member functions or as class member functions
         - overloaded operator must have at least one user-defined type as operand